October 3, 2019

 You don't have to join this month but October 2019 is when the content will be released and when group engagement will be the highest.
 I would love to have some conversation with you around this topic and Patreon comments is a great place to do that.

-Second Bloom has been a fun project to put together, the women are the kind of people I love to talk to, extraordinary ordinary people.
+Second Bloom has been a fun project to put together, the women are the kind of people I love to talk with, extraordinary ordinary people.
 I've personally gained so much from the interviews.
-I hope you'll join us over at Patreon to listen and engage.

 When you become a patron, at any level of support ($5 or $20 are my current tiers) you gain access to everything I've ever published or released at that level.
 This means if you join to get access to the Second Bloom conversations at the $20 level, you also have access to my complete Freedom Education course released this spring, a $60 value!